-The Hay-Adams Luxury Hotel in Washington D.C. was our home away from home while we explored our nation’s capital on the first stop of our road trip to Charleston, South Carolina and back.
-This oasis of classic style, elegance, and luxury is located across the street from Lafeyette Square, overlooking the White House and other major landmarks, easily making it the most convenient place to stay in the city.
+The Hay-Adams Luxury Hotel in Washington D.C. was our home away from home while we explored our nation’s capital on the first stop of our road trip to Charleston, South Carolina, and back.
+This oasis of classic style, elegance, and luxury is located across the street from Lafayette Square, overlooking the White House and other significant landmarks, quickly making it the most convenient place to stay in the city.
 Here’s why we loved our stay at The Hay-Adams so much.

 Location: Washington D.C.

 Address:800 16th Street NW

 Staff Helpfulness & Friendliness: 5/5

 Golf Course: No

 We stayed at The Hay-Adams, because it came highly recommended by our family who had been to D.C. before, and because it was so close to many of the things we wanted to see during our 48 or so hours in Washington D.C, and I so thankful that we did.
 Plus, the hotel itself is stunning, and I wanted to see it for myself.

 Arrival at The Hay-Adams

 Check-in was a smooth process, where their bellhops helped us with our luggage, and the valet whisked our vehicle away to park it until we needed it again.
 The check-in process took 3 minutes, and we had several attentive staff making the process swift and effortless.
 We were up in our room before we knew it!